 Android vs iOS App Development: Which is Better for your Business Project?

-Planning to create your own money-making mobile app?
+Planning to create your money-making mobile app?
 Choosing between iOS, Android and a hybrid solution and not sure which way to go?
 This post will help you understand what to pay attention to when choosing the OS for your business app.

 There are two types of smartphone users in the world:

 passionate advocates of iOS and no-less-avid Android lovers.
-Together they comprise 99% of the mobile app consumers market share.
+Together they comprise 99% of the mobile app consumers' market share.

 Depending on your target audience, you should choose one of these platforms to place your bets.